Mountain Grout Strong

 Green Mountain International provideshigh quality polyurethane resins that reacted to fill voids both large and small.
 All products are made in America and meet the most rigorous quality control standards in the industry.

 Our product line can be as diverse as conditions dictate.
-Formulations from one-half pound density to seventy pound density with reaction profiles from three seconds to several minutes are available.
+Formulations from one-half pound density to sixty pound density with reaction profiles from three seconds to several minutes are available.
 We offer both single component and dual component formulations as well as hydrophobic and hydrophilic resins for all your chemical grouting needs.

 Mountain Grout resins can address hairline cracks, large voids, and loose soils alike.
 Our products have been used in all fifty states as well as over 40 countries worldwide.
 Mountain Grout’s polyurethane resins are shipped as non-hazardous, non-flammable and, in most cases, can be delivered anywhere within the lower 48 states within a few days.

 Which Mountain Grout Polyurethane Resin is the Best For Your Application?

 The answer depends on several factors, but the two most important questions are where are you putting it and how quickly do you want it to react?